Persistence Theatre

 • There are two (2) steps as part of the entry to The Nest.

-• There are two washrooms on the second floor, shared with other tenants in the building, labelled "Men's" and "Women's", with additional signage on the "Women's" washroom designating it's use as a gender-neutral and accessible washroom.
+• There are two washrooms on the second floor, shared with other tenants in the building, labelled "Men's" and "Women's", with additional signage on the "Women's" washroom designating its use as a gender-neutral and accessible washroom.

 Rates: